Sir William Lawrence, 1st Baronet: Controversy and Chancery

 Hostility from the established Church of England was guaranteed.
-"A vicious review in the Tory Quarterly Review execrated his materialist explanation of man and mind"; the Lord Chancellor, Lord Eldon, in the Court of Chancery (1822), ruled his lectures blasphemous, on the grounds that the book contradicted Holy Scripture (the Bible).
+"A vicious review in the Tory Quarterly Review execrated his materialist explanation of man and mind"; the Lord Chancellor, Lord Eldon, in the Court of Chancery (1822), ruled his lectures blasphemous on the grounds that the book contradicted Holy Scripture (the Bible).
 This destroyed the book's copyright.
 Lawrence was also repudiated by his own teacher, John Abernethy, with whom he had already had a controversy about John Hunter's teachings.
 There were supporters, such as Richard Carlile and Thomas Forster, and "The Monthly Magazine", in which Lawrence was compared to Galileo.
 However, faced with persecution, perhaps prosecution, and certainly ruin through the loss of surgical patients, Lawrence withdrew the book and resigned from his teaching position.
 The time had not yet arrived when a science which dealt with man as a species could be conducted without interference from the religious authorities.

 It is interesting that the Court of Chancery was acting, here, in its most ancient role, that of a court of conscience.
 This entailed the moral law applied to prevent peril to the soul of the wrongdoer through mortal sin.
 The remedy was given to the plaintiff (the Crown, in this case) to look after the wrongdoer's soul; the benefit to the plaintiff was only incidental.
 This is also the explanation for specific performance, which compels the sinner to put matters right.
-The whole conception is mediæval in origin.
+The whole conception is medieval in origin.

 It is difficult to find a present-day parallel.
 The withholding of copyright, though only an indirect financial penalty, was both an official act and a hostile signal.
 We do not seem to have a word for this kind of indirect pressure, though suppression of dissent comes closer than censorship.
 Perhaps the modern 'naming and shaming' comes closest.
-The importance of respectability, reputation and public standing were critical in this case, as so often in traditional societies.
+The importance of respectability, reputation, and public standing was critical in this case, as so often in traditional societies.

 Transition to respectability

 After repudiating his book, Lawrence returned to respectability, but not without regrets.
 He wrote in 1830 to William Hone, who was acquitted of libel in 1817, explaining his expediency and commending Hone's "much greater courage in these matters".

 His last major contribution to the debate was an article on "Life" in the 1819 Rees's Cyclopaedia although this volume had in fact appeared in 1812.

-He continued to espouse radical ideas and, led by the famous radical campaigner Thomas Wakley, Lawrence was part of the small group which launched The Lancet, and wrote material for it.
+He continued to espouse radical ideas, and, led by the famous radical campaigner Thomas Wakley, Lawrence was part of the small group which launched The Lancet, and wrote material for it.
 Lawrence wrote pungent editorials, and chaired the public meetings in 1826 at the Freemasons' Tavern.
 He was also co-owner of the Aldersgate Private Medical Academy, with Frederick Tyrrell.